vishal1797/Insurance-Premium-Prediction/README.md

 # Insurance-Premium-Prediction

-## Overview
 An insurance premium prediction project involves using machine learning techniques to predict the amount that an individual or entity should pay for insurance coverage.
 The goal is to build a model that can accurately estimate the insurance premium based on various features and characteristics of the insured entity.

 ## Installation